Every Wedding Needs a Rain Plan

 Some of our favorite wedding moments have happened on days where couples simply shrugged and said: "Well… it’s raining.
 Let’s enjoy the day anyway."
 And that mindset almost always leads to photos that feel genuine, joyful, and completely true to the day.

-When the logistics are thought through ahead of time, you’re able to stay present, trust your team, and focus on what actually matters — celebrating with the people you love.
+When the logistics are thought through ahead of time, you’re able to stay present, trust your team, and focus on what actually matters which is celebrating with the people you love.

 And whether the day brings sunshine, clouds, or a little rain, the moments that matter most will still be there.